NatanAmorim/my-configs/node_config.md

 ### Add Tailwind

-- For more details check the [official docs](https://tailwindcss.com/docs/installation).
+- For more/better details check the [official docs](https://tailwindcss.com/docs/installation).

 install tailwind in your project with: